repo-helper/whey/doc-source/configuration.rst

 	**Type**: :toml:`String`

 	An identifier giving the project's license.

-This is used for the `License <https://packaging.python.org/specifications/core-metadata/#license>`_ field in the Core Metadata, and to add the appropriate `trove classifier <https://pypi.org/classifiers/>`_.
+	This is used for the :core-meta:`License` field in the Core Metadata, and to add the appropriate `trove classifier`_.

-	It is recommended to use an `SPDX Identifier <https://spdx.org/licenses/>`_, but note that not all map to classifiers.
+	It is recommended to use an `SPDX Identifier`_, but note that not all map to classifiers.

 	:bold-title:`Example:`